-Late model Kalypso 2-M/E Main panels have connectors at the rear that are identical to those on a late model 4-M/E system, except there are additional Local Aux panel connections (Figure 16).
+The Kalypso 2-M/E Main panel has connectors at the rear that are identical to those on a l4-M/E system, except there are additional Local Aux panel connections (Figure 12).

-Figure 16.
-Late Model 2-M/E Main Panel, Rear View
+Figure 12.
+2-M/E Main Panel, Rear View

-The late model Kalypso 2-M/E Main panel power switches, reset buttons, and circuit boards (including the Local Aux panel) are accessed by lifting the top of the Main panel (Figure 17).
+The Kalypso 2-M/E Main panel power switches, reset buttons, and circuit boards (including the Local Aux panel) are accessed by lifting the top of the Main panel (Figure 13).